The last time I bought a garage door opener, I only shopped based on how much horsepower it had.

 Wooden garage doors, insulated garage doors, or doors with windows will weigh more than your basic steel door.

 Generally, a single-car steel garage door is about 8′ x 7′ and weighs roughly 80-90 pounds.
 Although adding garage door insulation will push that to between 100-110 pounds on average.
-Changing to a wooden door or adding windows will increase the weight to upwards of 130 lbs.
+Changing to a wooden door or adding windows will increase the weight to over 130 lbs.

-A double garage door is usually 16′ x 8′ and weighs between 150-210 pounds.
+A double garage door is usually 16′ x 8′ and weighs between 150 and 210 pounds.
 Going with windows or a wooden garage door here and the total weight balloons up to almost 350 pounds.

 Horsepower gets our attention, and garage door opener manufacturers know it.